kevlar-kt/kevlar/docs/pages/modules/antipiracy/privacy.md

     tools:ignore="QueryAllPackagesPermission" />
 ```

-## User Privacy & Communication
+## User Privacy & Attitude
 Another delicate aspect with querying installed packages is the way you communicate to the user that
-you just scanned all the packages and found a pirate software, and therefore will not let them proceed to the purchase they were about to bypass.
+you just scanned all the packages and found a pirate software, and therefore will not let them proceed to the purchase they were about to happily crack.

-While obviously you should not by any means be afraid to deny the purchase/transaction/service to a malevolent user,
-there are varying degrees of directness with with you can communicate your decision to the end user.
+While obviously you should not by any means be afraid to deny the purchase/transaction/service to a malevolent user, there are varying degrees of directness with with you can communicate your decision to the end user.

 Usually they are not best pleased with the discovery, so a little bit of touch is advised.

+Some implementations go the other way and just do not work/act as broken, while in reality they did a much deeper check, found that the environment is unsafe, assumed that the current running software is pirated and refuse to proceed.
+Usually this works because the user knows it is doing something wrong and it expects that something may break or that some self-checking is in place.

 !!! warning "Protection & Reviews"